 That brings up the third ingredient, which is the capacity to change oneself.
 In effective self-regulation, people operate on themselves to bring about these changes.
 The popular term for this is “willpower,” which suggests some kind of energy is expended in the process.
 Psychologists hesitate to adopt terms associated with folk wisdom, because there are many potential implications.
 Here, the term is used to refer specifically to some energy that is involved in the capacity to change oneself.

 Consistent with the popular notion of willpower, people do seem to expend some energy during self-regulation.
 Many studies have found that after people exert self-regulation to change some response, they perform worse on the next unrelated task if it too requires self-regulation (Hagger, Wood, Stiff, & Chatzisarantis, 2010).
 That pattern suggests that some energy such as willpower was used up during the first task, leaving less available for the second task.
 The term for this state of reduced energy available for self-regulation is ego depletion (Baumeister, Bratslavsky, Muraven, & Tice, 1998).
-As people go about their daily lives, they have to resist many desires and impulses and must control themselves in other ways, and so over the course of a typical day many people gradually become ego depleted.
-The result is that they become increasingly likely to give in to impulses and desires that they would have resisted successfully earlier in the day (Hofmann, Vohs, & Baumeister, 2012).
-During the state of ego depletion, people become less helpful and more aggressive, prone to overeat, misbehave sexually, express more prejudice, and in other ways do things that they may later regret.
+Current research provides mixed results on ego depletion, and we need further study to better understand when and how it occurs.
+It may be that as people go about their daily lives, they gradually become ego depleted because they are exerting self-control and resisting temptations.
+Some research suggests that during the state of ego depletion people become less helpful and more aggressive, prone to overeat, misbehave sexually, and express more prejudice (Hofmann, Vohs, & Baumeister, 2012).

 Thus, a person’s capacity for self-regulation is not constant, but rather it fluctuates.
 To be sure, some people are generally better than others at controlling themselves (Tangney et al., 2004).
 But even someone with excellent self-control may occasionally find that control breaks down under ego depletion.
 In general, self-regulation can be improved by getting enough sleep and healthy food, and by minimizing other demands on one’s willpower.